idobhh/linux_programming/README.md

 # linux system programming
-> introduction to the linux system call interface
+> introduction to the Linux system call interface and also to key components of the standard C library